-Up front, making your website accessible increases your total available market, an important consideration for any website or brand, not just those involved in eCommerce.
+Up front, making a website accessible has to be a priority in web development services since it increases a brand’s total available market – an important consideration for any website or brand, not just those involved in eCommerce.
 In real numbers, this could mean the exclusion of up to 20% of web visitors (the number of Americans with disabilities) or over 3.79 million people in the US alone, not to mention others who benefit from web accessibility (e.g. seniors over 65, another 16.5% of the population):

 Who benefits from web accessibility?

 Further, website accessibility is morally, ethically, and even legally the right thing to do – just ask Target, who had to pay $6 million USD in damages to settle an accessibility lawsuit with the National Federation of the Blind.
 There are many other valid reasons and benefits to making a website accessible.
 For example, designing for color deficiency often leads to a more organized website.
 In fact, many of the same steps to web accessibility will benefit the mobile experience (not to mention SEO)!

 In this guide, learn the basics of web accessibility and some practical steps to make your website accessible.

 What is Web Accessibility?

 Web accessibility is the process of creating a website that is “perceivable, and operable by the broadest possible range of users and compatible with their wide range of assistive technologies, now and in the future,” as defined by the Web Content Accessibility Guidelines (WCAG).
 There are three main areas where web accessibility can be applied: